RsyncProject/rsync/rsync.1.md

     a negotiation between the client and the server as follows:

-    If both the client and the server are at least version 3.2.0, they will exchange a list of checksum names and choose the first one in the list that they have in common.
+    If both the client and the server are at least version 3.2.0, they will exchange a list of checksum names and choose the first one in the client's list that
+    they have in common.
 This typically means that they will choose xxh64 if they both support it and fall back to MD5.
 If one side of the transfer is not new enough to support this checksum negotiation, then a value is chosen